 Would Kill a Young,Preteen Girl: Even though she was the pilot of an Original Seven armour and an enemy, the fact that he didn't even hesitate to murder Melissa shows just how cold and ruthless he's become.

 You Are Better Than You Think You Are: He delivers an understated one to Joshua that overlaps a bit with Heroic Self-Deprecation.
-When the latter comments that he was always too cowardly to pursue vengeance like Ray had, Ray corrects him, telling him that his revenge trip was nothing but an attempt to run away from his own pain, and that the only coward there was Ray, not Joshua.
+When the latter comments that he was always too cowardly to pursue vengeance like Ray had, Ray corrects his brother, telling him that his own revenge trip was nothing but an attempt to run away from his own pain, and that the only coward there was Ray, not Joshua.